Skip to content

 local_nb_nodes.json

-This file is only used by deployment profiles that include the federation API. local_nb_nodes.json contains the URLs and (arbitrary) names of the node APIs of local nodes you wish to federate over.
+This file is used by the federation API, and so is only necessary for deployment profiles that include the f-API. local_nb_nodes.json contains the URLs and (arbitrary) names of the node APIs of local nodes you wish to federate over.
 Each node must be denoted by a dictionary {} with two key-value pairs:

 • "NodeName": name of the node